grofte/NAMI/README.md

 You can use various assays to determine the effects of stabilising ions.
 Stabilising ions can both be activators and inhibitors of activity.
 Destabilising ions are typically non-specific protein denaturants.
 The transition metal ions are particularly effective at this.

+EDTA is often used in lysis buffers as a protease inhibitor but if the folding of the protein of interest is highly dependent on divalent metal ions then EDTA could both leave it vulnerable to proteases and liable to spontaneously denature.

+This information is also highly valuable to crystallographers since phase information can be retrieved from bound metal ions (some of them).

 **3.2 High concentration salts**

 Typically salts with divalent anions **may** have a stabilising effect at high concentration.
-For crystallisation you can try to use a protein buffer with maybe 1 M of a very stabilising salt.
-You may move some screening conditions from vapor diffusion to batch crystallisation but as long as you get crystals it doesn’t actually matter.
 For protein storage there will be an optimal salt concentration at which the protein is most soluble and it is not necessarily the concentration at which the protein is most stable.

+NaF is interesting for circular dichroism experiments and for crystallisation you can try to use a protein buffer with maybe 1 M of a very stabilising salt.
+You may move some screening conditions from vapor diffusion to batch crystallisation but as long as you get diffracting crystals it doesn’t actually matter how.

 **3.3 pH screening**

-For pH screening NAMI will correct by delta-pKa / degree when plotting T<sub>h</sub> vs pH.
-Delta-T<sub>h</sub> depends on both the pH and the buffer molecule used so try multiple buffers at the same pH to determine what changes to attribute to pH and what to attribute to the buffer molecule.
+For pH screening NAMI will correct by delta-pK<sub>a</sub> / degree when plotting T<sub>h</sub> vs pH.
+Delta-T<sub>h</sub> depends on both the pH and the buffer molecule used so try multiple buffers at the same pH to determine what changes to attribute to pH and what to attribute to the buffer molecule. pH correction is important since delta-pK<sub>a</sub> differs highly between buffer molecules, e.g. the pKa of Tris decreases by 1.86 between 20 and 80 degrees Celsius (and obviously the pH of a solution buffered by Tris would decrease by the same amount).
+The pK<sub>a</sub>s of the protein's ionisable groups also change with temperature but will change the same in each experiment since the protein is the same.
+This is by the way one of the many reasons you should not use Tris unless you've tried HEPES, MOPS, bis-tris (propane and methane), tricine, bicine and they didn't work in your experiment.

 In our experience protein stability always changes somewhat with pH but is not predictive of crystallising conditions.
+But a specific buffer molecule may be neccessary for crystallisation because it binds in some site (even if the buffer molecule is a weak ligand, it is present at 100 mM).

 -----------------------------

-Please cite: blah blah Groftehauge et al. 2014.
+Please cite: Groftehauge et al. 2014.
 Acta Cryst.
 D

 -----------------------------